Did you know Holland was named one of “America’s Prettiest Towns” by Forbes Magazine! See for yourself what makes this town so special!

 You can dine, shop and explore all year round thanks to Holland Michigan's effective snow-melt-system.
 Snowmelt keeps downtown sidewalks and streets free of ice and snow so you can safely shop throughout the winter!

 Holland is more than just tulips or the downtown area, it has nature centers, boardwalks, campgrounds and lots of hiking trails to explore!
+Keep reading to learn all about Holland Michigan Attractions and things to do!

 The annual Holland Tulip Time festival is a much anticipated explosion of color, activities, shows, parades and dances.
 The festival occurs the first two weeks in May.